shodown96/xodocs/README.md

 }
 ```

-🧠 XoDocs will automatically read these annotations, match the method name, and link the referenced schemas from the config.
+🧠 Xodocs will automatically read these annotations, match the method name, and link the referenced schemas from the config.

 ---